Understanding Matrix Metalloproteinases and Their Role in Aging

 Before we get too deep, here’s the big question: How do these little enzymes affect aging?
 As the body ages, the activity of MMPs ramps up.
 That’s not a problem in itself; MMPs are crucial for maintaining the balance of breaking down and building up ECM components.
 The catch?
 Too much MMP activity can lead to undesirable outcomes, like the breakdown of collagen in your skin.

 Now, why should collagen matter to you?
 Mainly, it’s one of the key elements keeping skin firm and elastic.
 Remember back when you could smile all day without a crease left behind?
 Yep, that’s thanks to the spunky fibers of collagen.
 Overactive MMPs, however, can send your once-peppy collagen into a slump, contributing to those lines and wrinkles.
+This is akin to how peptides in skincare work to support skin structure and mitigate these effects.

 A Deeper Dive into Enzyme Activity